How to improve your LinkedIn profile in 2019

-This post covers the basics of producing a decent LinkedIn profile, building your presence on the platform and using the search field to look for good leads.
+This post covers the basics of producing the best LinkedIn profile, building your presence on the platform and using the search field to look for good leads.

 Before the start of 2017, I was a complete LinkedIn loser.
 No one was looking at my lame CV-style profile.
 I didn’t get any likes or comments on my (mostly automated) posts.
 And serious work offers were few and far between.